shillingp/atom-lorem/README.md

 can also be entered with the number portion in front of the option (i.e. `_3p`, `_40wrap`) and it will work the same way.

+---

+### Contributing
+This is my first atom package and I welcome all the help/support/feedback i can get so if you have any or would like to make a pull-request please feel free.
+Many thanks.

+---

 ### License
 MIT License: See `LICENSE` for more details.